trevin-j/DataStructures/linkedlists.md

-# Linked Lists Data Structure
+# Linked List Data Structure

 ## This tutorial is not yet complete.